ictvoip/ictvoip-docs/docs/source/admin/tariffs.rst

 |

   5) Once import is complete you may now assign any Filtering you wish like Toll free numbers to be excluded from billing or Emergency Numbers.
-Further details will be provided within the Filtering section.
+Further details will be provided within the Filtering section here: `Billing Management <../admin/billing_management.html>`_

   |